kylecurtis/md-notes/Technology-Notes/Languages/C-Sharp/03-Collections/01-Arrays.md

 <br>

-Declaration is the stage where you specify the type and name of a variable without necessarily assigning any value to it.
-This tells the compiler about the existence of the variable and its type, so it can allocate the appropriate amount of memory space when the program runs.
+Declaration involves specifying the type and name of an array without assigning it a value.
+This informs the compiler about the array's existence and type, enabling it to allocate memory during execution.

 <br>